alexxke/keynet/README.md

    import h5py
    import numpy as np

-   keydb = h5py.File('keydb.h5', 'r')
+   keynet = h5py.File('keynet.h5', 'r')
-   bittings = np.asarray(keydb['bittings'])
+   bittings = np.asarray(keynet['bittings'])
-   obverse = np.asarray(keydb['obverse'])
+   obverse = np.asarray(keynet['obverse'])
-   reverse = np.asarray(keydb['reverse'])
+   reverse = np.asarray(keynet['reverse'])
    ```

 ## Motivation

 We created this dataset for a course project building an end to end system for authorized users to decode key bittings from images.
-KeyDB is, to the best of our knowledge, the largest public dataset of keys labeled with their bitting codes.
+KeyNet is, to the best of our knowledge, the largest public dataset of keys labeled with their bitting codes.

 Pin and tumbler locks are ubiquitous and skilled locksmiths are able to copy keys from images.
 Software that seeks to make the process more accessible relies on external landmarks (such as a credit card) in the image to determine distances and decode the key using measurements.
 However, the key's own dimensions provides such a measurement, and we hope the release of this dataset will catalyze the development of such systems.